Heller-Theo/DevOps-lab-02/README.md

 # DevOps-lab-02
-Project for the lab number 03 of the DevOps course
+Project for the lab number 03

 Luca and Theo project